 1. sorry; 2. angry; 3. lively; 4. high; 5. nervous

-Making quizzes can often be even easier than taking them, since there are so many options for when it comes to designing and constructing an adjective quiz.
-By testing your adjective vocabulary or quizzing your understanding of the spelling and grammar of adjectives, you will learn more about adjectives and grow as a writer and public speaker.
+Making quizzes can often be easier than taking them, since there are so many options when it comes to designing and constructing an adjective quiz.
+By testing your vocabulary or quizzing your understanding of the spelling and grammar of adjectives, you will learn more about adjectives and grow as a writer and public speaker.

 As you become more familiar with adjectives, their uses, and meanings, you will become a more precise speaker and will develop your ability to effectively describe things for other people.
 Your adjective vocabulary will increase exponentially.